 Social Studies Activities

-- Learn your Community’s History: Help your child research what the place you lived in used to be like during a time they are studying.
-Look online and visit the local library to find this information.
-You may even be able to find old pictures or information on either your house or the land on which you live.
+- Learn your Community’s History: Help your child research what the place you lived in was like during a time she is studying.
+Look online or visit the local library to find this information.
+You may even be able to find old pictures or other information about either your house or the land on which you live.
 Learn the history of where you live.
-Compare the differences between your past and present community.
+Compare the differences between your community, past and present.

-- Interview Historical Figures: Since your 5th grader may study modern history from the 20 century, it is very likely you may know someone who experienced a historical event.
-Your child can interview this person and then write about or create a TV show about the person she interviews.
-This can be particularly meaningful for your child if the person she interviews is in your family and shares your family history with her.
+- Interview Historical Figures: Since your 5th grader may study modern history from the 20 century, you may know someone who experienced a historical event covered in school.
+Your child can interview this person and then create a project (such as a written piece or a TV show) about the person he interviews.
+This can be particularly meaningful for your child if the person he interviews is in your family and shares your family history with him.

 - Map it Out: Find a place nearby that has historical significance.
-Visit that place with a map and trace out the even on the map.
-If you are unable to go somewhere use an online resource and map out where an important historical event your child learned about occurred.
+Visit that place with a map and trace out the event.
+If you are unable to go somewhere, use an online resource and map out where an important historical event your child learned about occurred.
 Trace a journey or trip from history.